phc5/next-portfolio/_posts/technology/rust-lang.md

 tag: 'Technology'
 ---

 Rust is a language that empowers developers to build reliable and efficient software.
 It is performant, reliable, and developer-friendly.
-You can create command line tools, web apps, servers, and embedded systems all using Rust.
+You can create command line tools, web apps, servers, and embedded systems.

 ## Variables

-By default variables are immutable, but you have option to make them mutable.
-If you have an immutable variable `let x = 5;` and try to change it later down the line, Rust will throw a compile-time error because this situation can lead to bugs.
+By default variables are immutable, but you the have option to make them mutable.
+If you have an immutable variable `let x = 5;` and try to change it, Rust will throw a compile-time error because this situation can lead to bugs.
 In Rust, the compiler guarantees that when you state that a value won't change, it will not change.

-If you do want to make your variables mutable, you can just ad the `mut` keyword in front of the variable name like this: `let mut x = 5;`.
+If you do want to make your variables mutable, you can just add the `mut` keyword in front of the variable name like this: `let mut x = 5;`.
 Later down in your code, you can mutate this variable like this `x = 10;`.

 ### Shadowing